Total masses of solutions to general Toda systems with singular sources: Introduction

+The calculation of the total mass $\sigma_i(u)$ plays an extremely important role in the proof of a priori bounds of solutions of the following mean field type of Toda system on a compact surface $M$:

+One major issue of \eqref{meanToda} is to establish the a priori bound for all solutions.
+Suppose blow-up solutions do exist.
+The crucial step for studying bubbling solutions is to calculate the local mass of such solutions near each blow-up point.
+This calculation of local masses is a highly nontrivial problem.
+The calculation of $\sigma_i(u)$ for an entire solution is the first step towards solving this problem.
+For the $A_n$ cases, the a priori bounds have been established successfully by carrying out this strategy in \cite{LWZ17}.
+The other cases will be pursued in future works.

 The classification problem for the solutions to the Toda systems has a long history.
 For the Liouville equation \er{liou}, Chen and Li \cite{CL} classified their solutions without the singular source, and Prajapat and Tarantello \cite{PT} completed the classification with the singular source.
 For general $A_n = \fs\fl_{n+1}$ Toda systems, Jost and Wang \cite{JW} classified the solutions without singular sources, and Ye and two of the authors \cite{LWY} completed the classification with singular sources.
 This later work also invented the method of characterizing the solutions by a complex ODE involving the $W$-invariants of the Toda system.
-The work \cite{LWY} has also established the corresponding quantization result for the integrals and the nondegeneracy result for the corresponding linearized systems.
+The work \cite{LWY} has also established the nondegeneracy result for the corresponding linearized systems.
 The case of $G_2$ Toda system was treated in \cite{ALW}.
 In \cite{BC}, one of us generalized the classification to Toda systems of types $B$ and $C$ by treating them as reductions of type $A$ with symmetries and by applying the results from \cite{N1}.

-In this paper, we complete the classification of solutions to Toda systems for all types of simple Lie algebras, and we also establish the quantization result for the corresponding integrals.
-We note that the remaining types of Toda systems can not be treated as reductions of type $A$, and a genuinely new method is needed for our purpose.
-We are able to achieve our goal by systematically applying and further developing the structure theories of local solutions to Toda systems (cf. \cites{LSbook, GL}) and of the $W$-invariants (see \cite{jnmp}).
-We furthermore note that it is the finite-integral conditions and the strength of the singularities that combine to greatly restrict the form of the solutions.
-The current work will lay the foundation for future applications to the Chern-Simons-Higgs theory and to the mean filed equations.
+The complete classification and nondegeneracy of Toda system \eqref{Toda} for general simple Lie algebras shall be pursued in another paper.